-*Tip: There are power outlets available in most airports in 2021.
+TIP: There are power outlets available in most airports nowadays.
 Travelers can easily access those outlets — especially if they want to buy a sandwich or drink.
 But if you’re traveling internationally, this might not be the case.
 Make sure to bring an adapter and extension cord on your international travels.

 What’s the deal with airport food?